schemahero/schemahero-docs/docs/source/managing-tables/attributes.md

 In MySQL, it is possible to add the [AUTO_INCREMENT attribute](https://dev.mysql.com/doc/refman/8.0/en/example-auto-increment.html) to integer types to generate a unique identity for new rows.

- In Postgresql and Cockroachdb it is more common to use the [serial type](https://schemahero.io/databases/postgres/column-types/).
+ In Postgresql and Cockroachdb, it is more common to use the [serial type](https://schemahero.io/databases/postgres/column-types/).

 ```yaml
 apiVersion: schemas.schemahero.io/v1alpha4